fluffybunnies/shlog-rotate/README.md

 # shlog-rotate
 Log rotator (shell/bash)

 Detects nginx logs and resets file handler for smooth transition.
+Pull requests are welcome to handle other applications' idiosyncrasies.

 ### Install